Artem-Schander/JQweather/README.md

 JQweather
 =========

-Ajax weatherforecast (JQuery-plugin) for use with a key from WorldWeatherOnline.
+Ajax weather forecast (JQuery-plugin) for use with a key from WorldWeatherOnline.